|Monthly Mean and Monthly Median 2014-2018|

 |Year||Average (Litres per meter per day)||Median (Litres per meter per day)|

-The annual average consumption per meter per day in 2017 was 359 litres.
-This is a 2.3% increase compared with the 2016 average of 351 litres (see Headline table and Table 6).
-On a monthly basis, the average consumption varied from 349 litres per meter per day in February to 369 litres in May (see Table 1).
-In 2017, the highest decile accounted for 37% of total consumption and had an average consumption of 1,340 litres per meter per day (see Figure 1 and Table 3).
-This is 2.3% higher than the 2016 average consumption of 1,310 litres per meter per day for the highest decile.
+The average monthly consumption per meter per day in 2018 was 368 litres which was 3.1% higher than the 2017 figure of 357 litres (see Headline table).
+In 2018, the average consumption per month varied from 352 litres per meter per day in August to 402 litres per day in June (see Table 1).
+Additionally, the highest decile accounted for 38% of total consumption and had an average consumption of 1,407 litres per meter per day in 2018 (see Figure 1 and Table 2).

-    Table 4A shows the monthly average consumption per meter per day by county.
-Cavan had the lowest average consumption in 2017 at 298 litres compared with Offaly which had the highest annual average of 419 litres.
-The corresponding medians and meter numbers are given in Tables 4B and 4C.
+Table 3A shows the monthly average consumption per meter per day by county.
+Cavan had the lowest average consumption in 2018 at 308 litres compared with Roscommon which had the highest annual average of 421 litres.
+The corresponding medians are given in Table 3B.

-    Table 5A shows the average consumption by Dublin postal district.
-Dublin 20, at 293 litres per meter per day, had the lowest annual average daily consumption in 2017.
-Dublin 24 had the highest average daily consumption at 564 litres.
+Table 4A shows the average consumption by Dublin postal district.
+Dublin 5, at 292 litres per meter per day, had the lowest annual average daily consumption in 2018.
+Dublin 17 had the highest average daily consumption at 773 litres.

 |The CSO receives actual meter readings from Irish Water and converts them to monthly figures.
 Only meters with all days for a month are included in this release e.g. if the latest reading for a meter was on 28th December then the meter would not be included in the December data.
 The figures for a month do not make any allowance for families being away on holidays e.g. August.|